 - If the software offers you to repair it, skip it, and only choose to uninstall.

-Now when you run the step, it should work without a problem.
+Now, when you run the step, it should function without any issues.

-Let us know if this guide helped you solve the issue.
+Please let us know if this guide helped you resolve the issue.